soc-air/socair.github.io/cpp/_posts/2020-04-26-How-Vectors-Work-in-C++-Part-2.md

 ```

 Overall, it's the same to what we saw before except that we use the copy of the alloactor of vector `__x`.
 The call `_M_create_storage(__n)` does the same task of setting pointers `_M_start, M_end_of_storage, _M_finish` as we observed before.

+For today's blog, we discussed 3 popular ways to initialize a vector in C++ and went through how memory is allocated when the constructors are called.
+As we move forward, we will slowly get familiar with the design patterns and methods used in GCC.

+As always, I would love to hear your feedback on my blogs.
+Correct me if I was wrong anywhere, no one is perfect afterall.
+If this helped you, please let me know - it keeps me going!
+See you all in the next blog!